A story of unexpected twins

 - Shop in bulk: Non-perishables such as diapers can be bought at discount stores, in bulk on the internet and elsewhere.
 Take advantage of every price cut available to mothers of multiples.
 They’re out there.

 - Take turns: Both parents must be actively engaged in baby care.
-Make a list of who is expected to do what when and stick to it.
+Make a list of who is expected to do what and when and stick to it.
 Plan this strategy well before the due date so emotions don’t hinder negotiation.

 - Demand solitude: We’re biologically compelled to respond to the cry of a baby, especially our own, but stamina and sanity require solitude for restoration of energies.
 Schedule alone time - and indulge in it - when a trusted helper is babysitting.